 - View transaction details.

-To view this page, click SQL Activity in the left-hand navigation of the DB Console and then click the Transactions tab.
+To view this page, click SQL Activity in the left-hand navigation of the DB Console.
+Click the Transactions tab.

 Search and filter

-By default, this page shows transactions from all applications and databases running on the cluster.
+By default, the Transactions page shows transactions from all applications and databases running on the cluster.

 - If you haven't set